Don’t Let Your Organic Traffic Go to Waste When Rebranding Your Website

 • A more user-friendly domain name has become available: If you were stuck with a .biz or .net domain and a .com domain suddenly becomes available, you may think about grabbing it and moving to this more user-friendly domain.
 It’s not really a necessity, but we all know that a .com domain is easier for the audience to remember and sounds more credible.

-• Your business name has changed and you want your domain to reflect this: If the name of your business has changed, you should really change your domain name as well to maintain consistency.
-Probably it’s because of merging of companies or acquisition of a new brand.
+• Your business name has changed, and you want your domain to reflect this: If your business name has changed, you should really change your domain name as well to maintain consistency.
+Probably, it’s because of a merger of companies or the acquisition of a new brand.
 Whatever the reason, a new, matching domain name is a must.

-• You plan on consolidating multiple similar domains into a single platform: If you’ve got multiple sites that deliver just the same kinds of content to the same audience, you may think about just consolidating everything in one platform.
+• You plan on consolidating multiple similar domains into a single platform: If you have multiple sites that deliver the same kinds of content to the same audience, you may consider consolidating everything into one platform.

-• You’re just plain tired of your domain: This might sound casual, but some website owners do feel this way.
+• You’re just tired of your domain: This might sound casual, but some website owners feel this way.

-Before plunging in, you have to finalize everything and check if it’s really worth the work as you’re basically putting your SEO ranking at stake here.
+Before diving in, you have to finalize everything and check if it’s worth the work, as you’re putting your SEO ranking at stake.

 A few elements to consider: